-What’s in your area that kids like to do?
+What’s in your area that tweens like to do?

 Family fun time is a necessity, and yes, I know there are so many things you can do for free.
 Memories of these trips and the bonds they help create are important.
 Even if there’s yelling and crying involved.
 Or is that just us?
 LOL

-But be honest, we all love to go bowling, or to Chuckie Cheese, okay well maybe not actually Chuckie Cheese.
+But be honest, we all love to go bowling, or to Chuck E. Cheese, okay well maybe not actually Chuck E. Cheese.
 But everyone looks like the fun parent or the awesome gift giver when we get to go places we might not normally be able to dish out for.

 If you buy gifts for families with more than one kid, get either one big card for everyone or individual cards for each member.

 Similarly, if you do store gift cards, all the same store can turn into a family gift.
 We have pooled together gift cards to get one big family gift.
 That’s fun too.

 This water bottle is not inexpensive.
 But it does have great features: